xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

 **Question: What should Tom do to push its change to the Git remote control?**

-- First, Tom has to "pull" the code from the Git remote repository to his local machine.
+- First, Tom has to pull the code from the Git remote repository to his local machine.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/git_conflict_resolve/Resolve-Git-conflict-3.png" width=70%>